Delivering City services and determining your property tax bill

 Property assessment

 The second input required is the assessed value of all Calgary properties.
 The total assessed value of Calgary properties is used to calculate the tax rate and your property value is used to calculate your tax bill.
-The City works throughout the year to determine the typical value change of all Calgary properties and sends out your assessment notice in January.
+We work throughout the year to determine the typical value change of all Calgary properties and sends out your assessment notice in January.

 Your property’s assessed value compared to the typical value change for your property class determines the share of property tax your responsible for.